 3.150 EXEMPTIONS FROM PLF PARTICIPATION

 (A) Principal Office Not In Oregon.
-Active OSB members whose principal office is not in Oregon are not eligible to obtain primary coverage from the PLF, and are required to sign a request for exemption from PLF participation at least annually.
-OSB members in this category may be required to inform the PLF whether or not they engage in the private practice of law in Oregon, and if so, may be required to provide some or all of the following additional information to the PLF at least annually upon request: whether or not they maintain professional liability insurance which covers them for their private practice of law in Oregon, the name and address of the insurance carrier, the name of the insured, the coverage limits and deductible, the retroactive date of the insurance policy, the policy period, a copy of the declarations sheet, and a copy of the policy and any endorsements.
-OSB members are required to respond to information requests within 30 days.
+Active OSB licensees whose principal office is not in Oregon are not eligible to obtain primary coverage from the PLF, and are required to sign a request for exemption from PLF participation at least annually.
+OSB licensees in this category may be required to inform the PLF whether or not they engage in the private practice of law in Oregon, and if so, may be required to provide some or all of the following additional information to the PLF at least annually upon request: whether or not they maintain professional liability insurance which covers them for their private practice of law in Oregon, the name and address of the insurance carrier, the name of the insured, the coverage limits and deductible, the retroactive date of the insurance policy, the policy period, a copy of the declarations sheet, and a copy of the policy and any endorsements.
+OSB licensees are required to respond to information requests within 30 days.

 (B) Principal Office In Oregon.
-Active OSB members not in private practice in the state of Oregon, either on a full-time or part-time basis with or without remuneration, are not subject to the annual assessment and must file a request for exemption based upon one of the following categories:
+Active OSB licensees not in private practice in the state of Oregon, either on a full-time or part-time basis with or without remuneration, are not subject to the annual assessment and must file a request for exemption based upon one of the following categories:

-(2) employed exclusively by a corporation or business entity (including non profit organizations but not including law entities);
+(2) employed exclusively by a corporation or business entity (including non-profit organizations but not including law entities);

 (4) employed in a non-law related field;